Exploration at the high-energy frontier: ATLAS Run~2 searches investigating the exotic jungle beyond the Standard Model: Hidden sectors leading to long-lived neutral particles

 \subsubsection{Looking for decays in the calorimeters}

 Searches are also conducted for a hidden sector which is connected to the SM via a heavy scalar boson $\Phi$ which decays into two long-lived scalar particles $s$.
 While $\Phi$ can be the Higgs boson, the search also considers $\Phi$ masses ranging from 60~\GeV to 1~\TeV and $s$ masses from 5 to 475~\GeV, with $s$ decaying into SM fermions.
 In this model the couplings of $s$ to SM fermions are determined by the Higgs boson's Yukawa couplings through mixing, so $s$ decays preferentially into the heaviest SM fermion pair which is kinematically accessible, thus usually favouring hadronic decays.
 The signal models considered assume gluon--gluon fusion (ggF) production of $\Phi$.
+An illustration of a $\Phi\to ss$ production with the long-lived $s$ decaying either in the muon spectrometer or the hadronic calorimeter is shown in Figure~\ref{fig:Haabbbb}(b) in the transverse plane of the detector.

 A search for $\Phi\to ss$ with $s$ decaying mainly in the calorimeters is performed~\cite{EXOT-2019-23}, each $s$ being reconstructed as a jet which is narrow, trackless and has a low EMF value, a signature which is similar to that of the calorimetric dark-photon jets (caloDPJs) previously discussed in Section~\ref{sec:dpj}.
 Two SRs labelled low-\ET or high-\ET are designed, targeting a value of $m_\Phi$ below or above 200~\GeV, respectively.